top of page

 5 min read

-Water Baptism Feels Like a Wedding… in the Best Way Amen.
-Today I want to talk a little more about water baptism —and I’ve always felt like a baptism service is kind of like going to someone else’s wedding.
-If you’ve already been baptized, coming to a baptism service can be like being married and watching another couple exchange vows.
-You grab your spouse’s hand, give it a squeeze, and you remember your own vows.
-People do it differently, but it has a way of refreshing what y
+Water Baptism Feels Like a Wedding… in the Best Way Today I want to talk about water baptism.
+I’ve always felt like a baptism service is kind of like going to someone else’s wedding.
+Here is what I mean: If you’ve already been baptized, coming to a baptism service can be similar to watching another couple exchange vows at their wedding when you are already married.
+That is a good time to take your spouse’s hand, give it a squeeze, and remember together the vows each of you ma

 5 min read

 We’re in Battles… Aren’t We?
 We’re in battles, aren’t we?
-Last week we looked at 1 John 3:8 —that Jesus came to destroy the works of the devil .
+Last week we looked at 1 John 3:8—that Jesus came to destroy the works of the devil.
 And let’s be real: the devil’s been “working overtime.”
 He’s on the overtime plan.
 Maybe you’re saying “amen,” or maybe you’re saying, “Oh my… oh me.”
 But here’s the truth that steadies us: Jesus came.
 And when Scripture talks about Jesus destroying the works of the devil, it’s not just “destroy” like a dramatic word we toss around.
+I

 5 min read